willdurand/willdurand.github.io/_posts/2012-09-18-excluding-files-from-github-diff.markdown

     composer.lock -diff

-It tells Git to exclude the `composer.lock` file from the diff output.
+It tells Git to exclude the `composer.lock` file (which has to be under version control) from the diff output.
 As GitHub uses Git, it worked fine and it's really cool because we can get cleaner diff views now!

 More information at: [http://www.kernel.org/pub/software/scm/git/docs/gitattributes.html](http://www.kernel.org/pub/software/scm/git/docs/gitattributes.html).